apache/jspwiki-site/src/main/jbake/content/development/edit_website.md

 ## Publishing changes<a name="publishing-changes"></a>

-Run `mvn clean generate-resources` to generate the site under `./content/`: changes to the website are published using Apache's [gitpubsub](https://blogs.apache.org/infra/entry/git_based_websites_available) which relies on a special branch called "asf-site" containing *all website content* within a directory called `content/`.
+Changes to the website are published using Apache's [gitpubsub](https://blogs.apache.org/infra/entry/git_based_websites_available) which relies on a special branch called "asf-site" containing *all website content* within a directory called `./content/`.

 In the Apache JSPWiki website repository, the "asf-site" branch is an "orphan" branch.
 Updating the website thus involves: